liuruoze/HierNet-SC2/README.md

 Content | Description
 ------------ | -------------
-./main.py | script for the main training code ./mine_from_replay.py | script for extracting from replays to generate macro-actions ./multi_agent.py | the codes for the agent in the RL training ./new_network.py | the codes for the neural network model in the agent ./param.py | hyper-parameters in the neural network ./play_for_replay.py | script to play the game for experts to generate replays ./algo/ | used algorithms like ppo
+./main.py | the script for the main training code ./mine_from_replay.py | the script for extracting from replays to generate macro-actions ./play_for_replay.py | the script to play the game for experts to generate replays ./multi_agent.py | the codes for the agent in the RL training ./new_network.py | the codes for the neural network model in the agent ./param.py | the hyper-parameters in the neural network ./algo/ | the algorithms like ppo
-./lib/ | used library functions
+./lib/ | the library functions

 ## Data